 IN THE WILD

 Being nocturnal feeders, during the day Bluespotted Ribbontail Rays are usually seen hiding under the over hang of corals.
 In the shadows the blue spots give quite effective camouflage.
-As pictured below they will occasionally be seen hidden in the sand but this is not comm0n.
+They will occasionally be seen hidden in the sand but this is not comm0n.
 When they are hidden in the sand and a diver approaches too close they will often break cover and take off at a high speed.
 They tend to swim low over the bottom kicking up sand and change direction every few meters and swim a zig zag course.
 On night dives they are often encountered over sandy areas and will generally take off at a high speed.
 As they have no swim bladder it is quite easy for them to sink to the bottom and sit there.

 The Bluespotted Ribbontail Ray is found across the near shores of the Indian ocean and in the west Pacific.
 They are found between depths of 2-30 meters.
 Every spring large numbers are seen off the north coast of South Africa.